shelled snails text index | photo index

 Family Naticidae

 Where seen?
-Sometimes seen on our Southern shores, this fast moving moon snail is seen on coral rubble near living reefs.
-It is also classified by some as Tanea areolata.
+Sometimes seen on our Southern shores, this fast moving moon snail is seen near coral rubble and living reefs.
+It was previously known as Natica areolata.

 Sisters Island, May 08